Will the UK get tax cuts in Jeremy Hunt’s 2024 spring Budget?

 National Insurance

-On Monday morning a 2p reduction in National Insurance contributions (NICs) looked like the most likely personal tax-cutting measure to be announced by Mr Hunt.
+A 2p reduction in National Insurance contributions (NICs) looks to be the most likely personal tax-cutting measure to be announced by Mr Hunt, according to reports.

 Mr Hunt told broadcasters on Sunday that he wanted to “show a path” to reducing the overall burden but warned that he would have to show that any tax cuts were affordable, “prudent” and “responsible”.